 What key skills does a commissioning engineer need

-A commissioning engineer is a specialist role that requires a combination of technical knowledge and expertise, practical work and working collaboratively with multiple teams across a project.
+The role of a commissioning engineer is a specialized one, necessitating an amalgamation of technical acumen, hands-on experience, and an aptitude for seamless collaboration with various teams throughout a project.
 One of the most important aspects of a commissioning engineer’s role is ensuring that they are ‘safety conscious’ and can demonstrate this during the interview process.
-Other important skills that a commissioning engineer should possess are – good communication skills, regimental in record keeping, ability to plan ahead and technical writing expertise.
-As a commissioning engineer, you will also be involved in many different aspects of a project across various sectors.
+Other important skills that a commissioning engineer should possess are – good communication skills and problem-solving skills, regimental in record keeping, the ability to plan ahead, and technical writing expertise.
+As a commissioning engineer, you will also be involved in many administrative tasks for different aspects of a project across various sectors.

 Reviewing the technical documentation of existing client systems and machinery to understand their functions and